 Hi.
 I’m Doc Ayomide.

 Welcome to my corner of the Internet.
-Here’s where I think aloud about how we can rise above the dark side of our natures to live meaningfully and fully as human beings—through the lenses of psychology, culture and faith.
+Here’s where I think aloud about how we can rise above the dark side of our natures to live meaningfully and fully as human beings—through the lenses of psychology, culture & faith.

 Here, allow me to show you around.